Expert: Fetal abduction rare yet endures over 30 years

 Quinet's research shows that most babies survive, but far fewer of their mothers do.
 She found eight women who did, including one who escaped and killed the woman trying to kill her and take the baby.

 Quinet said she can't find a definitive case before 1987.
-She said that correlates that to a time in which hospitals boosted their security, significantly decreasing the number of newborns stolen from maternity wards or neo-natal units.
+She said that correlates to a time in which hospitals boosted their security, significantly decreasing the number of newborns stolen from maternity wards or neo-natal units.

 While fetal abduction endures, she said it's important to note that it remains infrequent and shows no sign of increasing.